roguesupport/FreeContributor/README.md

     0.0.0.0 example.tld

-Will redirect example.tld to the localhost, but not ads.example.tld.
+Will redirect `example.tld` to the localhost, but not `ads.example.tld`.
 With a dns caching server, such as Dnsmasq, for example `/etc/dnsmasq.conf`

     address=/example.tld/127.0.0.1